 - How much time can you give?
 Golf, triathlons and skiing are difficult to incorporate into a busy lifestyle.
 Running, swimming, cycling and yoga are easier to slot into a schedule.

 - Do you thrive on competition?
-Look into tennis or racquetball.
+Look into tennis, racquetball, or pickleball.
 Or, focus your ambitions on age-group competitions — triathlon, cycling or swimming — so you’re on a level playing field.